Julius Ashkin: Los Alamos

 Feynman was particularly adept at leavening hard work with light-hearted games.
 His genius was as much playful as serious.
 He took pride in deceiving the mail censors, guessing the combinations of safes in which secret files were stored, picking door locks, and teasing the guards (he would depart from the main gate, circle around the perimeter to a hole in the fence, re-enter the facility, and then exit the gate again, thus causing confusion and consternation both.)
 He also liked to pound his bongo drums, a practice which made those within hearing range grit their teeth but which he believed put him in touch with the spirits of the Indians who formerly inhabited the place.
-Physicists are known for their love of music, particularly classical music, and their ability to play it.
 Feynman wasn't unusual in his affection for drumming but his choice of musical genres was atypical as was his lack of skill as a drummer.
 It appears that the music produced by his friends offended him as much as his relentless noise offended them.
 When Ashkin played the recorder, Feynman said he was using "an infernally popular wooden tube ... for making noises bearing a one-one correspondence to black dots on a piece of paper -- in imitation to music."

 In 1946, before the scientists at Los Alamos dispersed, there was a brief period during which they gave lectures on subjects in which they had expertise.
 The program was styled the "Los Alamos University" and some junior members of laboratory personnel received college credit for attending them.
 Ashkin's were on theoretical mechanics.
 The course description says it covered the dynamics of particles, rigid bodies, elastic media, and fluids using vector analysis, particle dynamics, Lagrange's equations, and Hamilton's equations.